ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/structured-types.md

 The second intersection tuple: (2, 'a')
 ```

-The second program in the `source` directory is called `perform-apply-to-each`.
+The second program in the `source/` directory is called `perform-apply-to-each`.
 Again, this program has several `TODO` markers that invite you to add source
 code from the text book to finish the implementation of the function with the
 signature `def apply_to_each(values: List[int], function: Callable) -> None`.